CIROH-UA/ngen-datastream/docs/BREAKDOWN.md

 * [NextGen Execution](#nextgen-execution)
 * [Equivalent Command](#equivalent-command)

-Before proceeding, please review the [usage](https://github.com/CIROH-UA/ngen-datastream/blob/main/docs/USAGE.md) document and the [ngen-run](https://github.com/CIROH-UA/ngen-datastream/tree/main?tab=readme-ov-file#ngen-run) standard run directory portion of the repo's main [README](https://github.com/CIROH-UA/ngen-datastream/blob/main/README.md).
+Before proceeding, please review the [usage](https://github.com/CIROH-UA/ngen-datastream/blob/main/docs/USAGE.md) document and the [standard directions](https://github.com/CIROH-UA/ngen-datastream/blob/main/docs/STANDARD_DIRECTORIES.md) with special attention to the [ngen-run](https://github.com/CIROH-UA/ngen-datastream/blob/main/docs/STANDARD_DIRECTORIES.md#ngen-run) standard run directory portion.

 ## Prepare Directories
 As you've now read, NextGen in a Box requires a standard directory structure.
 In this step we prepare that directory and will write data to it in the following steps.